“There’s no such thing as lasting forever, Elliot. Even if you’re immortal. All there is, is tonight.”

 GM: Elliot holds his holds together and raises them high, as if drawing a sword.

 “The furious prince took up his sword and did battle with the rabbi’s son.
-Their duel lasted from dawn to dusk and laid waste to much of the castle.
-The Ventrue was a nobleman’s son, and so had been trained since boyhood in the arts of war by the finest men-at-arms.
-Josef had only used his rusty cleaver to slaughter livestock, yet he fought like the Israelite heroes of old, knowing his people’s fate rested upon his shoulders—a medieval David against Goliath.”
+The Ventrue was nobleborn and had been trained since boyhood in the arts of war by the finest men-at-arms.
+Josef had only used his cleaver to slaughter livestock, yet he fought like the Israelite heroes of old, knowing his people’s fate rested upon his shoulders—a medieval David against Goliath.”

 “Prince Rudolf laughed and told Josef that he had sealed his people’s fate.
 They would pay for his audacity for generations.
 Jewish blood would flow through the ghetto like a river.”